The Role of Personal Development in Sales

 • Learn how to take care of your body.
 Educational resources are available in every medium.

-• Find time to eat, sleep, exercise and play, making each habitual.
+• Find time to eat, sleep, exercise, and play – make each a habit.

 • Exercise, even if it’s just a walk between sales calls.
-Walking has continually been proven to improve mental clarity and productivity.
+Walking has continually been shown to improve mental clarity and productivity.

 • Watch your diet.
 Hire a nutritionist or personal trainer who can set up a plan and keep you on target.